janscience/MicroConfig/README.md

 }

 ```

-If there is no user input over the serial stream for more than 10s,
-then the menu is aborted and the program continues.

 Compile and upload this sketch.
 Then watch the output with the serial
 monitor of the Arduino IDE or with the provided